erikmadams/fortnite-dashboard/README.md

 2. **Verify Data Connection**: Ensure Google Sheet is published and accessible
 3. **Clear Browser Cache**: Try a hard refresh (Ctrl+F5 or Cmd+Shift+R)

+## Support
+For technical support or feature requests, contact the KSEL leadership team.

-## Contributing
+## Version History

-This dashboard was created for the KSEL Fortnite competitive season.
-Suggestions for improvements or additional features can be submitted via GitHub issues.
+- v1.0: Initial release with basic bus scheduling and countdown timer

 ## License

-Created for educational use within the Kern Schools Esports League.

----

-**Kern Scholastic Esports League**
-*Tracking Victory Royales and Building Champions*
+Developed for Kern Scholastic Esports League by LeagueHQ developers.
+For KSEL internal use only.